AdBOOST/documentation/_posts/2017-02-26-external-advertiser-accounts.md

 Proceed with click to "<i class="network-icon bing"></i> Bing Ads".
 You will be presented with dialog that contains the connection form.

-{% include image_tag.html url="/images/advertiser_accounts/AdBoostBingAdsConnect.png" alt="AdBoost BingAds Connect" style="" %}
+{% include image_tag.html url="/images/advertiser_accounts/AdBoostBingAdsConnect.png" alt="AdBoost BingAds Connect" style="height:300px;" %}

 All three required identifiers can be found in the "Accounts & Billing" part of your Bing Ads account.
 To access Bing Ads, you first have to posess the Microsoft account.
 Afterwars, you can navigate to: <a href="https://ui.bingads.microsoft.com" target="_blank">bingads.microsoft.com/</a> If do not already have a Bing Ads account, create one by providing you Microsoft account info.